RutledgePaulV/piped/readme.md

 #### Consumers

 These read SQS messages from the pipe and hand them to your message processing function.
-Consumers supervise the message processing in order to extend visibility timeouts, nack failed messages, and ack messages that were processed successfully.
+Consumers supervise the message processing in order to extend visibility timeout and eventually route messages to be acked or nacked.

-Async/compute consumers run your processing function on one of the go-block dispatch threads and should only be used for cpu-bound tasks.
-Blocking consumers run your processing function on a dedicated thread and should be used for blocking-io.
-Blocking consumers are the default when you create a system.
+Non-blocking consumers run your processing function on one of the go-block dispatch threads and should only be used for cpu-bound tasks.
+Blocking consumers run your processing function on a dedicated thread and may be used for blocking io.
+Blocking consumers are the default mode.

 #### Ackers